koushalsmodi/VocalAIze/README.md

 Follow these steps to set up the script:

 1. **Install the required package**:
-   Run the following command to install the OpenAI Python package:
+   Install the OpenAI Python package:

 2. **API Key**:
    - Obtain an API key